-Device access control software
+Device access control

-Device access control software can be used to prevent removable media and mobile devices from being connected to workstations and servers via external communication interfaces.
+A device access control application, or disabling external communication interfaces, can be used to prevent removable media and mobile devices from being connected to workstations and servers via external communication interfaces.
 This can assist in preventing the introduction of malicious code or the exfiltration of data by malicious actors.